- Professional Service

-The AAMC maintains an ongoing program of research to evaluate the fairness, use, and predictive validity of the MCAT exam.
+From 2014 to 2023, the MCAT Validity Committee conducted research to evaluate the fairness, use, and predictive validity of the MCAT® exam.

 Diversity, Fairness, and Academic Preparation

 Research on diversity, fairness, and academic preparation aims to understand the examinees’ demographic characteristics, test preparation, test-taking behavior, and test scores in years before and after the introduction of the new MCAT exam.
 Results are used to inform and guide the AAMC's development and dissemination of free and low-cost test preparation information and resources to all aspirants, especially those who are educationally- and socioeconomically-disadvantaged.

 - Diversity of aspiring physicians: Is the demographic diversity of individuals who take the new MCAT exam the same as or greater than those who took the old MCAT exam?

 - Fairness in predicting success: Will scores from the new exam predict academic performance equally well for students from different sociodemographic backgrounds?

 - Increased breadth of academic preparation: Will more individuals learn about psychology, sociology, and biochemistry in preparation for the MCAT exam?
 Will more individuals with coursework outside of the natural sciences (e.g., ethics, social justice, humanities, behavioral and social sciences) apply to medical school?